 - The role of mindfulness, compassion and acceptance in effective psychotherapy

-- How to use mindfulness and compassion techniques in the therapy relationship.
+- How to use mindfulness and compassion techniques to strengthen the therapeutic relationship

 - Techniques for using compassion training to enhance treatment of anxiety and mood disorders

-- Using CFT with other evidence-based therapy methods like ACT, CBT & DBT
+- How to integrate CFT with other evidence-based therapy methods like ACT, CBT & DBT

-- Using CFT to work with chronic shame and self-criticism
+- Tools to apply CFT to work with chronic shame and self-criticism

 Session 1 | March 1, 2021, 1 PM—3 PM EST

 From Theory to Practice in CFT – Introducing the CFT Model and How to Move from Concept to Application in CFT